vicky469/DocuChat/README.md

 # DocuChat
 DocuChat is a full-stack web application developed using C#, .NET 8.0, and Blazor.
 The goal is to provide a cost-effective chat interface for users to interact with documents.
-It will prioritize accuracy, minimize errors, and aim to deliver a high-quality user experience.
+It will prioritize data accuracy, minimize errors, and aim to deliver a high-quality user experience.
 ## Features
 - Parses SEC documents and extracts relevant data. (build in progress)
 - Use LLM and RAG to develop a chatbot capable of interpreting and responding to queries based on information extracted from SEC documents. (coming soon)